Coronavirus latest: Europe adjusts to life on lockdown | DW | 24.03.2020

 Cuba: The country is sealing its borders Tuesday.
 All remaining foreign tourists will be quarantined until they can arrange for their travel.
 As of Monday, there were 32,574 tourists reported to be in Cuba.

-Prime Minisiter Manuel Marrero said that Cuban citizens, too, would not be allowed to leave the country.
+Prime Minister Manuel Marrero said that Cuban citizens, too, would not be allowed to leave the country.
 Citizens arriving in Cuba will be quarantined for 14 days upon arrival.

 Cuba has reported 40 cases of COVID-19.
 One person has died.